gipsh/stori-challenge/README.md

 ## Database

-For simplicity i choose [sqlite](https://www.sqlite.org/) as database engine.
+For simplicity i choosed [sqlite](https://www.sqlite.org/) as database engine.
 It should be easy to extend the current code to support other engines.
 There is a migration to create the transactions table.